woojiahao/tp/docs/DeveloperGuide.md

 The `help` command can be used in 2 different ways.

-1. `help` with no arguments
+1. `help` with no arguments.
 2. `help <command_word>` with 1 argument containing a command word.

 ##### Details

 1. `help`

-Opens a Help Window with a link to our User Guide.
-Displays a help message on the right panel containing a list of all our commands.
+Opens a Help Window with a link to our User Guide and displays a help message on the right panel containing a list of all our commands.

 2. `help add_transaction`